 “Yes, sir,” he responds impassively with a nod.

 “Having said that, I know the impact that little hurricane has on everyone that she meets.
 It’s impossible not to be affected by her.
 I control the lives of hundreds of thousands of people in one way or another, and I didn’t stand a chance against her!”
 I inform him and he doesn’t react.
 “She has walked out of this room and silently told me not to fire you.”

 He straightens his back a little at that comment.

 “You’ve already proven yourself to be a valuable employee, so she really didn’t have to tell me that—and I have no problem with your being friends with Anastasia because that’s just the person that she is.
 I told you that when you were first assigned to her.
-However, you are correct in one thing.
+However, you’re correct in one thing.
 I am still Mr. Grey.
-That is not going to change.
+That’s not going to change.
 I know that it is very easy to get comfortable, especially in this type of setting and with the events of this week—but understand that Gail and Jason have been with me for a long time and they are taking liberties that have been established by that time.
-Though it might be tempting to participate in the banter, you need to remember where you are and who you are dealing with.
+Though it might be tempting to participate in the banter, you need to remember where you are and who you’re dealing with.

 “I plan on having a long life and relationship with Anastasia that will hopefully one day result in marriage.
 I do value you as an employee and I know that she values you as well.
-Since I am assuming that you plan not to fuck up and get fired, it’s a safe conclusion that you will be around for a while.
-I am not saying that our relationship will develop into a friendship, or even into the comfortable relationship that you have with Anastasia—but if that ever happens, it will take more than just a week in Anguilla.”
+Since I’m assuming that you plan not to fuck up and get fired, it’s a safe assumption that you’ll be around for a while.
+I’m not saying that our relationship will develop into a friendship, or even into the comfortable relationship that you have with Anastasia—but if that ever happens, it’ll take more than just a week in Anguilla.”
 He observes me to see if I have finished making my point.

-“Yes, Sir, I understand,” he says when I am done.
+“Yes, sir, I understand,” he says when I’m done.